YINI-lang/YINI-spec/YINI-Specification.md

 - **Note:** `##` is invalid, `# #` is valid as a comment.

 #### 1.2.2.
 Key Design Goals
-The YINI format was created with the following key design goals in mind:
+The YINI format was designed with the following philosophy and key goals in mind:

-- **Simplicity:** YINI is designed to be as simple and intuitive as possible.
-The syntax is minimalistic yet expressive, with clear conventions for defining sections, keys, and values. **Prioritize clarity over cleverness.**

-- **Human Readability:** A core principle of YINI is that it SHOULD feel natural and intuitive for humans to work with.
-Its structure is designed to be clear and predictable, minimizing unnecessary complexity so that configuration files are easy to read, understand, write, and maintain—even for non-programmers.

-- **Flexibility:** While simple, YINI is designed to accommodate a variety of data structures, including primitive values (strings, numbers, booleans, nulls) and more complex ones like lists and nested sections.

-- **Compatibility:** YINI is meant to be compatible with a variety of tools and libraries, ensuring that it can be easily integrated into different programming languages and ecosystems.

-> It also allows for optional extensions, enabling future enhancements without breaking backward compatibility.

-- **Extensibility:** The format is designed to be extendable, allowing for future features and syntax to be incorporated as needed, such as support for anchors, includes, or custom validation rules.

-- **Deterministic parsing in strict mode:** Strict mode requires exactly one explicit top-level section and a terminating `/END`, reducing ambiguity around **truncated, partially copied, or otherwise incomplete documents.**
+1. **Clarity over cleverness**
+YINI is designed to favor clear and understandable syntax over compact, implicit, or surprising constructs.
+The format aims to reduce ambiguity and make both documents and rules easier to interpret correctly.

+2. **Readability without sacrificing structure**
+YINI is intended to remain easy for humans to read and follow, while still providing real structure for nested and non-trivial configuration data.
+Readability is treated as a primary requirement, not as an afterthought.

+3. **Simplicity with serious usability**
+YINI aims to keep the core syntax simple, consistent, and approachable, while still supporting practical configuration needs such as lists, objects, comments, and nested sections.
+The goal is to remain simple, but not simplistic.

+4. **Predictability over hidden behavior**
+YINI is designed so that the meaning of a document follows explicit and stable rules.
+It avoids relying on invisible or context-sensitive behavior where practical, so that users can more easily understand how a document will be interpreted.

+5. **Explicit structure without visual clutter**
+YINI is designed to represent hierarchy and grouping explicitly, without depending on indentation to define structure.
+The goal is to make structure visible and reliable while keeping the overall notation compact and readable.

+6. **Human-friendly editing**
+YINI is intended to be comfortable for humans to write, review, and maintain.
+Its syntax is designed to support direct editing of configuration files without requiring excessive punctuation, ceremony, or visual noise.

+7. **Deterministic parsing**
+YINI is designed to support deterministic parsing by implementations, especially in strict mode.
+This helps reduce ambiguity and improves robustness for validation, tooling, and long-term maintainability.

 ### 1.3.
 Background and Intent
-YINI was created to serve as a clean, minimal, and predictable configuration format that balances readability with structure.
-For a deeper look into the motivation and design philosophy, see [Why YINI?](./RATIONALE.md).
+YINI was created as a configuration format that emphasizes **clarity**, **readability**, and **predictability** while also providing **explicit structure**, **human-friendly editing**, and **deterministic parsing**.
+Its intent is to provide a format that remains easy to read and edit by hand, while being defined clearly enough to support consistent implementation and reliable tooling.
+For a deeper discussion of the motivation and design philosophy, see [Why YINI?](./RATIONALE.md).

 ### 1.4.
 Key Features
 **Note:** Unless explicitly stated otherwise, YINI parsers are expected to operate in lenient (non-strict) mode by default.
 Strict mode is optional and intended for validation-intensive environments.